 - 1 cup nut butter (or sun butter)

-- ⅓ cup certified gluten-free oat flour (see notes on making your own oat flour)
+- ⅓ cup certified gluten-free oat flour (see notes on safe brands I use and how to make your own oat flour)

 - ¼ cup cocoa powder (or raw cacao powder)